gei08a/django-projects/README.md

 # Django Projects
-This are simple Django projects for practice.
+These are simple Django projects for practice.